MalloryAnn/prompt-injection-defenses/README.md

 2. PromptInjection - A machine learning-based classifier that analyzes prompts to detect potentially malicious, or manipulative inputs.
 It relies on learned patterns from labeled data, which allows it to:
    - Detect subtle or previously unseen injection attempts
-   - Generalize better new attack strategies
+   - Generalize better or new attack strategies
    - Capture context and intent beyond simple keywords